Elehuris Montero Preview, Player Props: Rockies vs. Diamondbacks

 Elehuris Montero At The Plate

-- Montero is hitting .236 with 10 doubles, two triples, six home runs and 10 walks.
+- Montero has 10 doubles, two triples, six home runs and 11 walks while batting .234.

-- Montero enters this game on a five-game hitting streak.
-During his last games, he's hitting .467 with one homer.
+- Montero has picked up a hit in 50.0% of his 60 games this season, with multiple hits in 20.0% of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.